Axway/unified-catalog-integrations/DEVREADME.md

 ### Pre-Reqs

-1. Have the amplify and amplify central cli already installed
+1. Have the axway and axway central cli already installed

 ```
-npm install -g @axway/amplify-cli
+npm install -g axway
-amplify pm install @axway/amplify-central-cli
+axway pm install @axway/axway-central-cli
 ```

 2. Link your new/current extension to the central CLI

 ```
-amplify central config set extensions.<extension name> <path to the directory of your extension>
+axway central config set extensions.<extension name> <path to the directory of your extension>
 ```

 ## Adding/Removing config options